 Hopefully, you now feel you have a better understanding of how halftime in soccer works.

-If you are looking for a complete overview of how soccer works check out this easy to understand guide to soccer I recently wrote.
+If you are looking for a complete overview of how soccer works check out this easy-to-understand guide to how soccer works I recently wrote.
 It gives you everything you need to know about the game in 21 clear steps.

-And if you want to be inspired by the best soccer quotes you can find, click here to check out this list of my favorite soccer quotes.
+And if you want to be inspired by the best soccer quotes you can find, check out this list of my favorite soccer quotes.